A resume is typically a one-page marketing tool designed to get you an interview.

 One of the main differences is that your professional resume should be targeted to fit the jobs for which you are applying.
 How do you turn a co-op resume into a professional one?

 - The concept of a targeted resume implies that you must first have a job target.
-If you don’t know what you want to do, work with a counselor in Career Development to narrow your focus.
+If you don’t know what you want to do, work with a counselor in Employer Engagement and Career Design to narrow your focus.
 A generic resume that is too broad will not be as effective in selling you to potential employers.

 - Your resume is not a chronology of everything you have done!
 It is an advertisement of your skills and abilities to do a particular job.
 You do not need to include every job you have had since college.
 Make a decision to edit down or eliminate altogether any jobs that don’t match your target.

-- You can create another heading called Other Additional to include those jobs that don’t relate as well to your target but that you still want to keep on your resume.
+- You can create another heading called Other or Additional Experience to include those jobs that don’t relate as well to your target but that you still want to keep on your resume.

 - Arrange your bullets to emphasize the most relevant job duties and responsibilities.
 For example, if you want a job as a writer, describe the writing related activities you did first, even if these were not your primary responsibilities on that job.
 You may have spent less than 10% of your time writing, but list these responsibilities first because that is what potential employers will be interested in.
 Put peripheral experiences last, if at all.